 Each symposium requires a community partner.
 Joining forces with other groups in your area lends credibility to the event, fresh perspectives and information to help identify crucial needs, as well as provide an additional source of resources and funding.

-For more information on holding a symposium, download the Family and Women Symposium Program Planning Guide from the Lions Web site (by using MP101 in the search box), or contact memberprog@lionsclubs.org.
+For more information on holding a symposium and grant funding available from LCI, download the Family and Women Symposium Program Planning Guide from the Lions website, or contact memberprog@lionsclubs.org